interface-master/programming-tutorials/🜄 sorting - quick.md

 }
 ```

 While a traditional implementation of this might use recursion to process sub-arrays, this particular implementation uses a queue and loops over the queue until it is empty.
-One of the benefits of this approach is that it allows the queue to be processed in parallell.
+One of the benefits of this approach is that it allows the queue to be processed in parallel.
 If we have multiple cores available we can send each chunk of the array in the queue to a different processing unit and perform the task in a fraction of the time.

 Similarly as before we can enhance the function with observability by adding a timer and counters.
 Note, the counters are added outside the `quickSort` function as they are also used in the `quickSortProcedure`, so when testing this remember to reset the counters before each test: